jmagman/flutter-wiki/Tree-hygiene.md

 ## tl;dr

 - If you're adding a new feature, you probably will need a design doc.
-Talk to a team member about it first.
+Talk to a team member (via [[Chat]]) about it first.
 - Changes need tests.
-The only common case that does not need a test is a doc typo fix.
+The only common case that does not need a test is a documentation fix.
 If you have to ask "can this be exempted from writing a test," the answer will almost certainly be no if you're changing code.
-A test is any piece of code or build rule that would otherwise fail without your change.
+A test is a piece of code or build rule that would otherwise fail without your change.
 - Tests must pass.
 Changing existing tests should be done with extreme caution.
-- Regressions should be reverted first and ask questions later.
+- Regressions should be reverted first and questions asked later.
 Bringing the tree to green is higher priority.
 - A breaking change is one that breaks the tests in the flutter/tests repo, and those need a migration guide.
 - Expect that a new patch will be reviewed within two weeks, unless it is fixing a P0 bug in which case it should be reviewed the same day.
-If it has not been reviewed in that timeframe, reach out on chat.
+If it has not been reviewed in that timeframe, reach out on [[Chat]].
 Remember that reviewers are human beings with additional professional and personal responsibilities.

 ## Introduction